KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

 Generators
 ----------

-This function allows to create generated clips in your project bin for
+This function allows to create generated clips in your Project Bin for

 * Counter